 return { user, loading, error, displayName, fetchUser }

 }Any component can now use this with a single line: const { user, loading, fetchUser } = useUser().
-Try doing that cleanly with mixins—you'll hit naming conflicts and lose track of where properties come from.
+With mixins, you'd hit naming conflicts and lose track of where properties come from.

 import { reactive, ref, effect, computed } from 'vue'